Azul S.A. (AZUL) Shares Up Despite Recent Market Volatility

 Seaport Research Partners, on the other hand, stated in their research note that they expect to see AZUL reach a price target of $22.
 The rating they have provided for AZUL stocks is “Buy” according to the report published on April 26th, 2022.

-During the last 5 trading sessions, AZUL fell by -5.45%, which changed the moving average for the period of 200-days by -67.19% in comparison to the 20-day moving average, which settled at $4.89.
-In addition, Azul S.A. saw -31.91% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, AZUL rose by +80.71%, which changed the moving average for the period of 200-days by -45.36% in comparison to the 20-day moving average, which settled at $4.90.
+In addition, Azul S.A. saw 16.53% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for AZUL